2 Days in Barcelona: A Perfect Weekend Itinerary (+Map & Tips)

 Some of the buildings of the former hospital have been restored and you can also visit the tunnels connecting them.
 With video projection of doctors and patients on the walls of these tunnels, you feel as if you are transported 100 years back in time…

 We visited this hospital-museum late in the afternoon, after our Gaudi tour that ended at La Sagrada Familia.
 The tranquil gardens surrounded by stunning art-nouveau architecture were lit by a setting sun that colored the buildings in warm orange tints.
-It was just magical!
+It was beautiful and very peaceful.

 Yes, even after seeing an indescribable masterpiece like La Sagrada Familia, this place was still very impressive!
 The two are not comparable, of course, but in a way, we enjoyed our visit to this historic hospital even more.
 It just feels magical to have such a beautiful place all to yourself, with hardly any people around…

-Practical information: This museum is open daily till 5.30 PM in the low season and till 7 PM from April to October.
-However, on Sundays and holidays, it’s only open till 3 PM.
+Practical information: This museum is open daily until 5.30 PM-7 PM, depending on the season.
+However, on Sundays and holidays, it’s only open to 3 PM.
 So if you are visiting Barcelona on a weekend and this itinerary is planned for Sunday, you may want to come here before you go to La Sagrada Familia.
 You can get your tickets for Sant Pau Recinte Modernista here.
-Count about 1 hour for a visit.
+Count about one hour for a visit.

 Additional Suggestions for a Long Weekend in Barcelona

-• Arenas de Barcelona (shopping center with a beautiful rooftop terrace with great views)
+- Arenas de Barcelona – A former bullring turned shopping center with a rooftop terrace and city views.

 Map of Places to See in Barcelona in 2 Days